jvinyo94/Bellabeat-Case-Study/README.md

 📌 Chart Title: Relationship Between Activity Intensity and Calories Burned 📊 Description:
-This scatter plot visualizes the relationship between activity intensity and the number of calories burned.
-It helps assess whether higher activity levels result in increased calorie expenditure.
+Activity vs. Calories → “This scatter plot shows the relationship between activity intensity and calories burned.
+I observe that as activity levels increase, calorie expenditure also rises, indicating a direct correlation.

 🔹 Key Insights:
 	•	A positive correlation is observed—higher activity intensity generally leads to more calories burned.